 - Growing Together's list of local growing suppliers

 Growing Together is a group of organizations from across the Victoria capital region - Coast Salish territories that have come together share resources that can help folks grow their own food.
-Visit their Learn to Grow page to access videos, courses, weekly garden guidance, links to local suppliers, and more.
+Visit their Gardening Resources page to access videos, courses, weekly garden guidance, links to local suppliers, and more.

 Compost Education Centre